Tackling Long Code Search with Splitting, Encoding, and Aggregating: Related Work

-After the large-scale pre-training model BERT \cite{Devlin2019bert} was proposed, Feng et al. \cite{20_code_bert} proposed CodeBERT, which is a model pre-trained on unlabeled source code and comments.
-After fine-tuning on text-code paired dataset, CodeBERT achieved good performance on natural language-based code search \cite{du2021single,gu2022accelerating}.
-Huang et al. \cite{huang2021cosqa} further introduced a contrastive learning method dubbed CoCLR to enhance query-code matching.
-Sun et al. \cite{sun2022code} proposed a context-aware code translation technique that translates code snippets into natural language descriptions and a shared word mapping function.
-Chai et al. \cite{chai2022cross} adapted few-shot meta-learning to code search.
-Recently, Guo et al. \cite{iclr_graphcodebert} proposed a structure-aware pre-training model GraphCodeBERT and achieved the state-of-the-art search performance on CodeSearchNet.
-However, long code must be truncated due to the quadratic computational complexity of the Transformer.
+Following the introduction of the large-scale pre-training model BERT \cite{Devlin2019bert}, CodeBERT was proposed by \citet{20_code_bert}.
+CodeBERT is a model pre-trained on unlabeled source code and comments, which achieved impressive performance in text-based code search through fine-tuning on text-code paired datasets. \citet{huang2021cosqa} introduced CoCLR, a contrastive learning method that enhances query-code matching. \citet{sun2022code} developed a context-aware code translation technique that translates code snippets into natural language descriptions. \citet{gu2022accelerating} utilized deep hashing and code classification to accelerate code search, while \citet{chai2022cross} adapted few-shot meta-learning to code search. \citet{iclr_graphcodebert} proposed GraphCodeBERT, incorporating structure-aware pre-training tasks to improve code understanding and performance.
+Recently, \citet{hu2023revisiting} utilized a two-stage fusion code search framework that combines bi-encoders and cross-encoders to enhance performance.
+However, the computational complexity of Transformers and limited GPU memory often lead to the truncation of long code snippets.